 - Buy good travel insurance, and confirm you’re satisfied with the provided coverage.
 The best insurance is one that covers everything from medical costs to luggage to lost items and more.

 During Your Stay

-Once you arrive, you have to comply with Turkey’s travel restrictions and respect travel rules imposed by the government and health ministry.
+Once you arrive, you must comply with Turkey’s travel restrictions and respect travel rules imposed by the government and health ministry.

 If during your stay you have shown symptoms of Covid19, you should go to the nearest local hospital and get yourself checked.
-In case you tested positive, you are more likely to get the necessary medical treatment until you have regained your health.
+If you tested positive, you are more likely to get the necessary medical treatment until you have regained your health.

-In some cases, the local authorities may demand that you stay self-isolated or quarantined for 14 days.
+In some cases, the local authorities may demand that you stay self-isolated or quarantined for 7 or 14 days.
 You should respect that decision and start your isolation period right away.

 Make sure to follow up and stay updated with the travel restrictions and travel ban announcements.
-Plan ahead of your stay any delays that may potentially take place.
+Also, plan ahead of your stay any delays that may potentially take place.

 When you return to your home country, you may be asked for a quarantine period of 14 days since you are coming from Turkey.
 Please check with your country’s regulations before arrival.

-If you are not feeling well or have been in touch with an actual or possible COVID-19 case in the last two weeks, do not plan any travel.
+Do not plan any travel if you are not feeling well or have been in touch with an actual or possible COVID-19 case in the last two weeks.